pbdcat/qServer/README.md

 post_install/ - post-install tweaks that can be copied to the installation media and should be applied manually.

 # Usage
+Host OS: Windows 10 or higher is recommended.
-Drop your Windows Server 2022 Standard (with DE) install.wim image into the project folder and run make.cmd with TrustedInstaller privileges.
+Drop your install.wim into the project folder and run make.cmd with TrustedInstaller privileges.
+Right now the script only works with Windows Server 2022 Standard (with Desktop Experience) build 20348.4405 (the build number is hard-coded in some parts of r_sxs.cmd).